 • Equity and fairness

-We want to make sure that the experience of one resident community is not amplified over others and that residents are working together for the benefit of all residents.
+We make sure that the experiences of one resident community are not amplified over others, promoting collaboration for the benefit of all residents.

-We want to make sure clear volunteer role profiles and agreements set out how we'll agree to work together for the benefit of residents.
+We establish clear volunteer role profiles and agreements to work together effectively for the benefit of residents.

 • Empowering models of involvement

-We want to support residents to self-organise into sustainable local groups and work in partnership with them.
+We support residents in self-organising into sustainable local groups and work in partnership with them.